MinecraftTAS/TAS-Battle/README.md

 The TAS-Skywars is a Paper Mod for Minecraft 1.17.1.
 This Mod is installed on a server

+### TAS Website

+The TAS-Website is a website based on sphinx

 ## Bugs / Feature Requests

 Report Bugs under the Issues Section or on our [Discord](https://discord.gg/sdMc5UrGPN)